 The Contracted Parties House (CPH) published guidelines to assist with the submission of complete and actionable abuse reports to registrars (CPH Guidelines).
 The CPH Guidelines describe the evidence that tends to make an abuse report actionable.
 For example, a screenshot showing a phishing attempt with an indication of what the phish is against (a financial institution, for example); and the complete URL where the abuse is located (e.g., example[.]tld/badpage[.]html)5.
 Abuse reporters are encouraged to review and follow the CPH Guidelines, and to provide as much information as possible within their reports, to enable the registrar to conduct an investigation into potential DNS Abuse.

-In instances where a registrar receives an abuse report that does not contain all necessary information to be considered actionable evidence of DNS Abuse, the registrar must investigate per Section 3.18 of the RAA.
+In instances where a registrar receives an abuse report that does not contain all necessary information to be considered actionable evidence of DNS Abuse, the registrar must still investigate per Section 3.18 of the RAA.
 In some cases, the registrar may have access to information that was not provided by an abuse reporter but is necessary or helpful to determine that the Registered Name is being used for DNS Abuse.
 In such cases, the registrar should consider information that it can reasonably access and is relevant to the investigation (e.g., name servers, account information and activity, and contents of at least the primary webpage or specific URL in the abuse report, if provided).
+If this information available to the registrar, combined with information provided in the external party’s abuse report, is sufficiently actionable to enable the registrar to determine that an incident of DNS Abuse is occurring or has occurred, this is sufficient to trigger the registrar’s obligations regarding mitigating such incident of DNS Abuse under Section 3.18 of the RAA.

 After Actionable Evidence, Prompt Action Is Required